zohaib87/xe-plugin/readme.txt

 == Changelog ==
 ----- v1.1.7 ------------
-Fixed: Version control for scripts auto changes when file is modified.
+Fixed: Script version auto changes when file is modified.

 ----- v1.1.6 ------------
 New Added: Version control in scripts.